Gabinou/tilemap_scripts_aseprite/README.md

 - ```Export Tileset.lua``` exports a tileset into a rectangular ```png``` with a maximal ```row_len```, by copying and flattening all layers.
 I use it to create tiles with different backgrounds.

 - ```Import Tileset.lua``` uses layer names of all tilemap layers to import tilesets.
 For each tilemap layer, a new tilemap layer is created, the tileset is imported from the ```Tileset_*layer_name*.png``` file, then the pixels from the old tilemap layers are copied over.
 Finally, the old tilemap layers are discarded and the new ones renamed to their respective names.

+To Do:
+- Export frames into different files.
+- Import files into different frames.